gosse/gosse.github.io/content/posts/2021-07-21-ftd-authentication-with-azure-mfa.md

 date: 2021-07-21T21:45:28-04:00
 ---

-<div class="boldgrid-section"><div class="container"><div class="row"><div class="col-md-12 col-xs-12 col-sm-12">I recently configured Azure MFA to authenticate AnyConnect users connecting to a FTD firewall.
+I recently configured Azure MFA to authenticate AnyConnect users connecting to a FTD firewall.
 This required some odd workarounds.

 **Problems to work around**

-1. FTD cannot do SAML, must use RADIUS for AnyConnect AAA
+1. FTD cannot do SAML, must use RADIUS for AnyConnect AAA (note: later versoins of FTD are SAML capable)
 2. Microsoft NPS with Azure MFA extension must be used for RADIUS Integration to Azure MFA
 3. Microsoft NPS has a limited number of attributes it can filter incoming RADIUS requests on
 4. Customer has a need to only allow certain AD groups access to certain tunnel groups